Financial endowment: Types

 Restricted endowments ensure that the original principal, inflation-adjusted, is held in perpetuity and prudent spending methods should be applied in order to avoid the erosion of corpus over reasonable time frames.
-Restricted endowments may also facilitate additional donor's requirements.
+Restricted endowments may also facilitate additional donor requirements.

+In the UK there are two types of endowment: permanent or expendable.
+Endowments have specific conditions attached and normally specify how income can be spent and whether this counts as restricted or unrestricted income for accounting purposes.
+A permanent endowment is one where the capital cannot be spent, while an expendable endowment is one which can be spent in certain circumstance, specified in the endowment document, but not otherwise.

 Restrictions and donor intent

 Endowment revenue can be restricted by donors to serve many purposes.
-Endowed professorships or scholarships restricted to a particular subject are common; in some places a donor could fund a trust exclusively for the support of a pet.
+Endowed professorships or scholarships restricted to a particular subject are common; in some places, a donor could fund a trust exclusively for the support of a pet.
 Ignoring the restriction is called "invading" the endowment.
 But change of circumstance or financial duress like bankruptcy can preclude carrying out the donor's intent.
 A court can alter the use of restricted endowment under a doctrine called cy-près meaning to find an alternative "as near as possible" to the donor's intent.

 History

 The earliest endowed chairs were established by the Roman emperor and Stoic philosopher Marcus Aurelius in Athens in AD 176.
 Aurelius created one endowed chair for each of the major schools of philosophy: Platonism, Aristotelianism, Stoicism, and Epicureanism.
 Later, similar endowments were set up in some other major cities of the Empire.

 The earliest universities were founded in Europe, Asia and Africa.
 Their endowment by a prince or monarch and their role in training government officials made early Mediterranean universities similar to Islamic madrasas, although madrasas were generally smaller, and individual teachers, rather than the madrasa itself, granted the license or degree.